Anreol/TurboEdition/Builds/Package/README.md

 ## Contributors
 - Some items modelled by Big Nut.
 - Imp Trasher models and animations by DotFlare.
 - Expansion Icon by SOM.
 - Grenadier model by Anon.
 	- Texturing & animation by DotFlare.
-- Code assistance from Moffein.
+- Assistance from Moffein.
 - Kevin from HP support, for experience in SS2 and some part of the codebase.
 - Special thanks to /vm/ for playtesting and /agdg/ for assistance.
 - Special thanks to Gnome, for introducing me to modding.
 - Special thanks to JoeyAsagiri for making me want to make a mod myself.
-And by making the original mod!
+And by making the original mod.

 ## Contact
 For any issues, please create a report [in my Github page](https://github.com/Anreol/TurboEdition/issues).